mcpython4-coding/Documentation/mcpython/common/container/crafting/CraftingGridHelperInterface.md

         function check_recipe_state(self)

             Helper function for re-checking the items in the grid.
-Auto-called if an slot-itemstack is updated
+Auto-called if a slot-itemstack assigned to this helper is updated

             variable self.active_recipe